KDAB/KDBindings/docs/api/mkdocs/docs/getting-started/data-binding.md

 That means that if a value depends on another, it will automatically be updated whenever the input value changes.

 ## Basic Data Binding in KDBindings
-The basis for Data Binding in KDBindings is formed by [Properties](properties.md).
+The basis for Data Binding in KDBindings is formed by [Properties](@ref KDBindings::Property).

 They can be combined using arithmetic operators or just plain functions, to create new properties that are bound to the input properties.
 This means the result of the calculation will be updated automatically every time the input of the calculation changes.

-To create a binding, use the free [makeBoundProperty](../namespaceKDBindings.md#function-makeboundproperty) function in the KDBindings namespace.
+To create a binding, use the free KDBindings::makeBoundProperty function.

 ### Example
 ``` cpp